chipzx92/DataEngineeringI320/docs/presentations/dbt_intro/index.md

 # Data Transformations Using DBT

 dbt (which stands for **d**ata **b**uild **t**ool) is a very popular open-source tool that is widely used by data engineers and analysts to transform data in data pipelines.
-It works by turning the results of SELECT statements into tables in the data warehouse.
+It works by

+1. turning the results of SELECT statements into tables in the data warehouse.
+2. enabling references between queries (to implement dependencies in our DAG pipeline

+## DBT without references

 In our previous class, we created a data product by executing a CREATE TABLE ...
 AS SELECT statement against the dimensional model in the Music Festival database: